MicrosoftLearning/mslearn-azure-ml/Instructions/08-Script-command-job.md

 ---
 lab:
-    title: 'Run a training script as a command job in Azure Machine Learning'
+  title: Run a training script as a command job in Azure Machine Learning
+  description: In this exercise, you'll test a script and then run it as a command job.
+  duration: 10 minutes
+  level: 400
+  islab: true
+  primarytopics:
+    - Azure
+    - Azure Machine Learning
 ---

 # Run a training script as a command job in Azure Machine Learning